Henry Berg-Brousseau: Achievements

 In 2015, Berg-Brousseau began interning at the Fairness Campaign, a lobbying and advocacy organization, focusing primarily on preventing discrimination on the basis of sexual orientation and gender identity.
+He organized a protest against conversion therapy and participated in many discussions around transgender rights at the local and national level.

-At age 16, he presented a testimony against a Bathroom bill under consideration by the Kentucky legislature and helped prevent its passage.
+In February 2015, at age 16, Berg-Brousseau presented a testimony against a Bathroom bill under consideration by the Kentucky legislature and helped prevent its passage.
 When discussing the bill, he stated: